Destination Moon (comics): Synopsis

-This incident confirms the centre's suspicions that the paratroopers were agents of a foreign power, but Tintin fears that efforts to trace any leaked information would be futile.
+This incident confirms the Centre's suspicions that the paratroopers were agents of a foreign power, but Tintin fears that efforts to trace any leaked information would be futile.
 The rocket is successfully launched and orbits the Moon as planned, but on its return it is intercepted by the aforementioned foreign power, who have used the leaked information concerning the rocket's radio control.
-However, Tintin had anticipated this and asked Calculus to rig a self-destruct mechanism for the rocket, and the Centre destroys the rocket to prevent it from falling into enemy hands.
+However, Tintin had anticipated this and had asked Calculus to rig a self-destruct mechanism for the rocket; the Centre is thus able to destroy the rocket to prevent it from falling into enemy hands.
 Tintin reasons that there must have been an inside spy who leaked information to the paratroopers, but no suspects are found.

-Preparations are made for the crewed expedition to the moon, but after an argument with Haddock, in which Haddock accuses Calculus of "acting the goat" through the ear trumpet, Calculus becomes irate and angrily gives Haddock a forced tour of the Moon rocket.
-However, in doing so, Calculus forgets to look where he is going, falls down a ladder and suffers amnesia.
+Preparations are made for the crewed expedition to the moon.
+Calculus is infuriated when Haddock accuses him of "acting the goat" and gives his friends a forced tour of the Moon rocket.
+However, after telling the Captain to look where he's going ("Stars above, Captain!
+Behind you!"), Calculus forgets to look where he is going, falls down a ladder, and suffers amnesia.
+When Calculus' memory fails to return, Haddock proposes a violent shock as a solution, but his increasingly insane attempts repeatedly backfire.
+Eventually, after repeating the phrase "you can keep acting the goat as long as you like", Haddock successfully, though accidentally, triggers Calculus' memory recovery.

-When Calculus' memory fails to be brought back, Haddock opts to use a violent shock to overcome Calculus' amnesia.
-He keeps trying increasingly more insane things, but his attempts repeatedly backfire.
-Eventually, after repeating the phrase "acting the goat", Haddock successfully triggers Calculus' memory recovery.
-After regaining his knowledge on the rocket, construction is eventually completed, and the final preparations are made, with Calculus obtaining an actual hearing aid for near-perfect hearing of transmission signals.
+Calculus is able to complete construction of the rocket and final preparations are made, with Calculus obtaining a proper hearing aid for near-perfect hearing of transmission signals.
 On the night of the launch, Haddock initially backs out, but after hearing Thomson and Thompson stating that he would be too old to go, he angrily declares his participation.
 The crew finally board the rocket, and later lose consciousness as the rocket successfully takes off due to the sudden g-force.
 Despite attempting to make contact, the ground crew are unable to get through, and the book ends with the rocket flying towards the Moon while the ground crew repeatedly calls, "Earth calling Moon Rocket, are you receiving me?".